brycepfrimmer/3350Project/README.md

 				-TestVehicle class test creation implementation and function of the vehicle class -TestCMMS is the test suite that runs all the test cases for the project.
 			3) org.eclipse.wb.swt
-				-Contains mandatory jar files for project implementation.
+				-Contains mandatory java files for project implementation.
-	-> bin is for *.class files
-	-> lib is for *.jar files
+	-> bin is for the *.class files that are created upon compilation -> lib is for the *.jar files that the project requires swt.jar - for the SWT tools
+		junit.jar - for junit testing framework
+		org.hamcrest.core.*.jar - also required for the junit testing framework -> AllTests.txt is the output from running the tests (see Building and Running with .bat files section below) -> RepoLocation.txt simply contains the URL location of our Github repository -> log.txt is the Project Log File where meeting summaries, the work log, and the Developer Task list is kept.
+	-> Sketch is the current sketch of the software architecture -> UserStories.pdf - our list of Big user stories followed by a the refined smaller user stories

-Running it with .bat files
+Building and Running with .bat files
 -------------------------------------------------------------------------------